sazae657/CDE_Mod/cde/programs/dtksh/ksh93/README.md

 ## Policy

-1. No new features; bug fixes only (but see items 3 and 4).
+1. Fixing bugs is main focus of the 1.x series.
-   Feature development is for a future separate branch.
+   Major feature development is for future versions (2.x and up).
 2. No major rewrites.
 No refactoring code that is not fully understood.
 3. No changes in documented behaviour, except if required for compliance with the [POSIX shell language standard](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/contents.html)